Islamic Republic of Iran Navy: 1939–1979

-Following this was the US-led arms embargo on Iran and the Iran–Iraq War, in which the IRIN played a role.
+Following this was the US-led arms embargo on Iran and the Iran–Iraq War.
 The arms embargo restricted Iran's ability to maintain and equip its navy.
 It had to find new sources of armaments.
 Equipment and weaponry were imported from the Soviet Union, China, North Korea and later, Russia.
-Iran also established its own domestic armaments industry.
-This industry has also supported the navy by providing weaponry, equipment and spare parts.

-2000–present
+Iran acquired three Kilo-class submarines from Russia, as well as 10 Houdong fast attack craft from China.
+Russia and India were reportedly assisting Iran with training and operating its Kilo-class submarines.
+Iran acquired additional mine warfare capability, and upgraded some of its older surface ships.

+In December 1997, Rear Admiral Mohammad Karim Tavakoli, commander of the First Naval Zone, with his headquarters at Bandar Abbas, claimed that the Iranian Navy had completed design work on three multirole corvettes and a small submarine, to be built in Iran.

+2000–2020

-In terms of major surface ships, Iran relies on its Alvand-class frigates, as well as the new Moudge-class frigates, which were indigenously developed in Iran and are reverse-engineered Alvand class with modern electronics, radar and armament.
-The navy does not include capital ships; its largest ships are four frigates and three corvettes.
+In terms of major surface ships, Iran relied on its Alvand-class frigates, and the new Moudge-class frigates, which were indigenously developed in Iran and are reverse-engineered Alvand class with modern electronics, radar and armament.
+As of 2012, its largest ships were four frigates and three corvettes.
 These ships are supported by three Russian-built SSK attack submarines and and mini submarines.